 There are several categories of technologies.
-First, there are EMM features built into devices:
+First, there are device policies:

-- Android enterprise: Corporate-owned, single use (COSU), Android work devices, and Android work Profiles.
+- Android Enterprise: Dedicated devices (a.k.a.
+COSU), Android work devices, and Android work profiles

 - Samsung Knox: Knox platform capabilities (like all the hardening and hardware-level stuff), Knox containers, and Knox Configuration and Customization

-Then there are EMM features built into apps, including third-party email clients, MAM SDKs, and app wrapping technologies.
+Then there are app policies, including third-party email clients, MAM SDKs, and app wrapping technologies.

-Under mobile threat defense, I’ve included mobile app reputation services (MARS) and using it to blacklist apps; as well as mobile threat defense itself and device attestation.
+Under mobile threat defense, I’ve included blacklisting or whitelisting apps, mobile app reputation services, and device attestation.

-Finally, the infographic considers scenarios where IT gets to determine hardware requirements and choose devices, and scenarios where IT has to deal with anything that walks in the door.
+Next, the infographic considers scenarios where IT gets to determine hardware requirements and choose devices, versus scenarios where IT has to deal with anything that walks in the door.